 Say anything that is derogatory to persons with a disability.

-Racial discrimination is giving less favourable treatment to a person on the basis of race.
-Racial harassment is an unwelcome conduct made on the grounds of somebody's race or somebody's near relative's race which makes that person feel offended, humiliated or intimidated.
+Racial discrimination is giving less favourable treatment to a person on the ground of race.
+Racial harassment is an unwelcome conduct made on the ground of somebody's race or his/her associate's race, in circumstances in which a reasonable person would have anticipated that the person would feel offended, humiliated or intimidated.

 Respect students of every race.